vishnuuu15/Kidney_Stone_detection/README.md

-# Kidney Stone Detection Model
+# Kidney Stone Detection Model using KidneyNet-V

-This project aims to develop an automated kidney stone detection system using deep learning and visual explanation techniques.
-The system is built using the Fastai library with a ResNet34 architecture.
-It can classify CT images of kidneys into two categories: those with kidney stones and those without.
+This project aims to develop an efficient and lightweight kidney stone detection system using the KidneyNet-V model, which is based on the MobileNetV2 architecture.
+The system is capable of classifying CT images of kidneys into two categories: those with kidney stones and those without.

 ## Table of Contents